RecoFu/mouse-account-verification/README.md

 **Invariant**: Any bit modification invalidates this root.
 Root serves as cryptographic fingerprint.

-**Verification Scope**: This cryptography verifies **data integrity**, not strategy optimality or trading skill.
+**Verification Scope**: This cryptography verifies **data integrity** (that records were not retroactively altered), not strategy optimality or trading skill.
 All sensitive trading parameters remain proprietary.

+**Redundant Trust Anchors**: Multiple independent anchors (Gmail, IPFS, Git history, OpenTimestamps) reduce reliance on any single provider.

 ### 4.2 Physical Layer Checksum